atatus/atatus-octane/README.md

 # Atatus Laravel Octane Middleware

-Atatus Laravel Swoole Middleware allows for the automatic capture of API request and sends them to [Atatus](https://www.atatus.com).
+The Atatus Laravel Octane Middleware enables the automatic instrumentation of API requests, capturing them and sending data to [Atatus for analysis](https://www.atatus.com).

 ## Requirements